lusee-night/opsim/notebooks/README.md

 * _modes_: major modes of the LuSEE apparatus, mapped onto the states of each hardware component
 * _comtable_: the command table to be executed

-## Datacheck
+## datacheck

-A simple tool to validate inputs to the simulator, inclusing the _HDF5_-formatted data and configuration files (in _YAML)
+A tool to validate inputs to the simulator, inclusing the _HDF5_-formatted data and configuration files (in _YAML).
+Also includes a number of sanity check on functionality in the _Sun_ and other classes.

+## lusee-test

+* _note_: largely superseeded by functionality in _datacheck_, kept for reference
+* calculates the Sun trajectory at runtime, using the wrapped `Observation` object from `luseepy`, presented in the utility class `Sun`
+* can also read prefabricated data, for comparison
+* diagnostic printout and graphing of various navigation-related quantities

 ---